This file is part of Sympathy for Data.

 import sylib.calculator.plugins

-[docs]class ConcatenateTexts(synode.Node): """Concatenate two or more texts with an optional separator.""" name = 'Concatenate text' nodeid = 'org.sysess.sympathy.texts.concatenatetexts' author = 'Magnus Sandén' version = '1.0' icon = 'join_text.svg' tags = Tags(Tag.DataProcessing.Text) inputs = Ports([ Port.Custom('text', 'Text part', name='in', n=(2, None, 2))]) outputs = Ports([Port.Text('Concatenated text', name='out')]) parameters = synode.parameters() parameters.set_string( 'sep', value='', label='Separator', description='A string to be inserted between each part.', editor=synode.editors.textedit_editor()) def execute(self, node_context): sep = node_context.parameters['sep'].value inputs = node_context.input.group('in') text_parts = [p.get() for p in inputs] node_context.output['out'].set(sep.join(text_parts))
+[docs] class ConcatenateTexts(synode.Node): """Concatenate two or more texts with an optional separator.""" name = 'Concatenate text' nodeid = 'org.sysess.sympathy.texts.concatenatetexts' author = 'Magnus Sandén' icon = 'join_text.svg' tags = Tags(Tag.DataProcessing.Text) inputs = Ports([ Port.Custom('text', 'Text part', name='in', n=(2, None, 2))]) outputs = Ports([Port.Text('Concatenated text', name='out')]) parameters = synode.parameters() parameters.set_string( 'sep', value='', label='Separator', description='A string to be inserted between each part.', editor=synode.editors.textedit_editor()) def execute(self, node_context): sep = node_context.parameters['sep'].value inputs = node_context.input.group('in') text_parts = [p.get() for p in inputs] node_context.output['out'].set(sep.join(text_parts))

-[docs]class ConcatenateTextsList(ConcatenateTexts): """Concatenate a list of texts with an optional separator.""" name = 'Concatenate texts' nodeid = 'org.sysess.sympathy.texts.concatenatetextslist' inputs = Ports([Port.Texts('Text parts', name='in')]) def execute(self, node_context): sep = node_context.parameters['sep'].value text_parts = [p.get() for p in node_context.input['in']] node_context.output['out'].set(sep.join(text_parts))
+[docs] class ConcatenateTextsList(ConcatenateTexts): """Concatenate a list of texts with an optional separator.""" name = 'Concatenate texts' nodeid = 'org.sysess.sympathy.texts.concatenatetextslist' inputs = Ports([Port.Texts('Text parts', name='in')]) def execute(self, node_context): sep = node_context.parameters['sep'].value text_parts = [p.get() for p in node_context.input['in']] node_context.output['out'].set(sep.join(text_parts))

-[docs]class SplitText(synode.Node): """ Split a text into multiple parts with a *Pattern*.
+[docs] class SplitText(synode.Node): """ Split a text into multiple parts with a *Pattern*.
 The *Pattern* can be specified with a regular expression (regex) by checking the *Use regex* box.
-For more information about how to write regex, see :ref:`appendix_regex`. """ name = 'Split text' nodeid = 'org.sysess.sympathy.texts.splittext' author = 'Magnus Sandén' version = '1.0' icon = 'split_text.svg' tags = Tags(Tag.DataProcessing.Text) inputs = Ports([Port.Text('Text', name='in')]) outputs = Ports([Port.Texts('Text parts', name='out')]) parameters = synode.parameters() parameters.set_string( 'pattern', value='', label='Pattern', description='A pattern which marks where a split should be made.', editor=synode.editors.lineedit_editor()) parameters.set_boolean( 'use_regex', value=False, label='Use regex', description='If checked, the pattern is interpreted as a regex. ' 'Otherwise, the pattern is interpreted as plain text. ' 'Learn more about Regular expression syntax in the ' 'documentation appendix.') def execute(self, node_context): use_regex = node_context.parameters['use_regex'].value pattern = node_context.parameters['pattern'].value text = node_context.input[0].get() output = node_context.output['out'] if use_regex: text_parts = re.split(pattern, text) else: text_parts = text.split(pattern) for text_part in text_parts: item = output.create() item.set(text_part) output.append(item)
+For more information about how to write regex, see :ref:`appendix_regex`. """ name = 'Split text' nodeid = 'org.sysess.sympathy.texts.splittext' author = 'Magnus Sandén' icon = 'split_text.svg' tags = Tags(Tag.DataProcessing.Text) inputs = Ports([Port.Text('Text', name='in')]) outputs = Ports([Port.Texts('Text parts', name='out')]) parameters = synode.parameters() parameters.set_string( 'pattern', value='', label='Pattern', description='A pattern which marks where a split should be made.', editor=synode.editors.lineedit_editor()) parameters.set_boolean( 'use_regex', value=False, label='Use regex', description='If checked, the pattern is interpreted as a regex. ' 'Otherwise, the pattern is interpreted as plain text. ' 'Learn more about Regular expression syntax in the ' 'documentation appendix.') def execute(self, node_context): use_regex = node_context.parameters['use_regex'].value pattern = node_context.parameters['pattern'].value text = node_context.input[0].get() output = node_context.output['out'] if use_regex: text_parts = re.split(pattern, text) else: text_parts = text.split(pattern) for text_part in text_parts: item = output.create() item.set(text_part) output.append(item)

-[docs]class Jinja2Template(synode.Node): """ Create and render a jinja2 template.
+[docs] class Jinja2Template(synode.Node): """ Create and render a jinja2 template.
 See `Jinja2 <http://jinja.pocoo.org/>`_ for full syntax of the template engine.
 Input data can be of any type and is accessed using {{arg}}.
 The examples below assume that the first input is a table.
 Example of iterating over each column:: {% for name in arg.column_names() %} The column name is: {{name}} The column data is: {% for value in arg.col(name).data %} {{value}} {% endfor %} {% endfor %} Example of iterating over one specific column:: {% for value in arg.col('Foo').data %} {{ value }} {% endfor %} Example of iterating over each row:: {% for row in arg.to_rows() %} {% for value in row %} {{value}} {% endfor %} {% endfor %} The examples below assume that you have created a tuple or list of tables as input:: {% for tbl in arg %} Table name: {{ tbl.name }} {% for col in tbl.cols() %} {{ col.name }}: {% for x in col.data %} {{x}} {% endfor %} {% endfor %} {% endfor %} Finally, you can connect complex datatypes such as an ADAF to the node:: {% for name, col in arg.sys['system0']['raster0'].items() %} Signal: {{name}} Time: {{ col.t }} Value: {{ col.y }} {% endfor %} Have a look at the :ref:`Data type APIs<datatypeapis>` to see what methods and attributes are available on the data type that you are working with. """ name = 'Jinja2 template' nodeid = 'org.sysess.sympathy.texts.generic_jinja2template' author = 'Magnus Sandén' icon = 'jinja_template.svg' description = ( 'Create and render a jinja2 template.
-Use "{{arg}}" for access ' 'to the data.') tags = Tags(Tag.DataProcessing.Text) parameters = synode.parameters() jinja_code_editor = synode.editors.code_editor(language="jinja").value() parameters.set_string( 'template', label="Template", description='Enter template here', editor=jinja_code_editor) inputs = Ports([Port.Custom('<a>', 'Input', 'in', n=(0, 1, 1))]) outputs = Ports([Port.Text('Rendered Template', name='out')]) def execute(self, node_context): infile = node_context.input.group('in') outfile = node_context.output['out'] parameters = node_context.parameters template_string = parameters['template'].value jinja_env = jinja2.Environment() template = jinja_env.from_string(template_string) env = calculator_model.context plugins = sylib.calculator.plugins.available_plugins() for plugin in plugins: env.update(plugin.globals_dict()) if len(infile) > 0: env['arg'] = infile[0] try: rendered_template = template.render(env) except Exception as e: raise exceptions.SyDataError(f'Error rendering template, {e}.') outfile.set(rendered_template)
+Use "{{arg}}" for access ' 'to the data.') tags = Tags(Tag.DataProcessing.Text) parameters = synode.parameters() jinja_code_editor = synode.editors.code_editor(language="jinja").value() parameters.set_string( 'template', label="Template", description='Enter template here', editor=jinja_code_editor) inputs = Ports([Port.Custom('<a>', 'Input', 'in', n=(0, 1, 1))]) outputs = Ports([Port.Text('Rendered Template', name='out')]) def execute(self, node_context): infile = node_context.input.group('in') outfile = node_context.output['out'] parameters = node_context.parameters template_string = parameters['template'].value jinja_env = jinja2.Environment() template = jinja_env.from_string(template_string) env = calculator_model.context plugins = sylib.calculator.plugins.available_plugins() for plugin in plugins: env.update(plugin.globals_dict()) if len(infile) > 0: env['arg'] = infile[0] try: rendered_template = template.render(env) except Exception as e: raise exceptions.SyDataError( f"Error rendering template, {e}." ) from e outfile.set(rendered_template)